Quantum simulation in the entanglement picture: Quantum simulation algorithm

 To compute $\bra a| H^n |a\ket$ with a finite truncation order in the Taylor expansion $e^{-it H}=\sum_{n=0}^{s-1} \frac{(-it)^n}{n!} H^n +O(t^s)$, we need to simulate $U$ for various time parameters.
 For a model $H=\sum_r H_r$, we use the 1st order Trotter sequence \be T(t)=\prod_r e^{-it H_r}= e^{-it H}+ O(t^2), \ee and for $t=R\tau$, $(T(\tau))^R= e^{-it H}+ O(R\tau^2)$.
 Given a decomposition accuracy parameter $\epsilon$ and a Taylor truncation order $s$, we can find the parameters $R$ and $\tau$ to realize $(T(\tau))^R$.
 With accuracy $\C O(\epsilon)$ for each $\bra a| H^n |a\ket$, this finally computes $\bra A \ket_\beta$ with the same order of accuracy.
 A merit of the Taylor expansion is that the truncation converges fast as the order $s\in \C O(\log \frac{1}{\epsilon})$~\cite{BCC15}.
 The Trotter decomposition can be extended to higher-order forms to improve the simulation~\cite{BACS07}.
 The simulation cost mainly includes the controlled-swap gates together with the cost for each $U$ up to the truncation order $s$.

 To realize the algorithm on quantum processors, there is a notable difference for photonic platforms and solid-state platforms.
 The controlled-gate $\wedge_U$ can be realized via a Mach-Zehnder interferometer without using controlled-swap gates since there is a direct-sum structure of the Hilbert space of photonic qubits~\cite{AFC14}.
 When controlled-swap gates are implemented for solid-state platforms, the circuit depth for the qubit controller is large, and encoding can be used to reduce the potential effects of errors.
 For instance, the repetition code will convert $|+\ket$ into a GHZ state with logical state $|+\ket_L=\frac{1}{\sqrt{2}}(|00\cdots 0\ket+|11\cdots 1\ket)$, and each qubit only executes two controlled-swap gates before and after the implementation of the evolution $U$.
+More advanced codes can also be employed with an error-correction overhead.
+Generically, it would depend on the details of an implementation to choose a proper scheme for the controller, as well as the realizations of controlled-swap gates.